 Temporary CPH (tCPH)

 Resolved IRs found at a tCPH are restricted for life to the permanent CPH associated with the tCPH.
 The resolved IR is only permitted to move back to the permanent CPH associated with the tCPH, or to slaughter either directly or via an Approved Finishing Unit (AFU).
 Once back at the permanent CPH, the animal is restricted for life to that CPH.

 If a resolved IR is found at a TLA it is restricted to the permanent CPH associated with the TLA.
 Subsequent movements of the resolved IR to the TLA are permitted, as by definition the land falls within 10 miles of the permanent CPH.
 For more information on livestock movements, tCPHs and TLAs see the Defra guidance.

 If a resolved IR is found whilst at common grazing it is restricted for life to the keeper’s home holding, which must have a permanent CPH number.
 The resolved IR is not permitted to move to common grazing again because of the increased risk it potentially presents to other cattle herds that use the common land.

 No. Resolved IRs are restricted to the holding in which they were found for the rest of their life and cannot move off to agricultural shows.

 Yes.
-Resolved IRs can move off the holding for veterinary treatment under a licence issued by the Animal & Plant Health Agency (APHA).
+Resolved IRs can move off the holding for veterinary treatment under a licence issued by APHA.
 After treatment the animal must return directly to the home holding or to slaughter.

 APHA carries out percentage checks of resolved IRs to ensure that they remain restricted for life.
 Non-compliances are referred to the relevant Local Authority for investigation and any enforcement action they deem appropriate.